thepassle/babel-plugin-demo/blog/blog.md

           // `quasis` is an array of objects, so we naively join them together const styleStrings = path.node.quasi.quasis.map(quasi => quasi.value.raw).join('')

-          // Now that we have all our styles into a single string, we can run Sass against it, and stringify if again const sassifiedStyles = sass.renderSync({
+          // Now that we have all our styles into a single string, we can run Sass against it, and stringify it again const sassifiedStyles = sass.renderSync({
             data: styleStrings
           }).css.toString();